SpenceKonde/ATTinyCore/README.md

 * ATtiny261, 461, 861 (probably working, lightly tested)
 * ATTiny87, 167 (probably working, lightly tested)
 * ATTiny48, 88 (probably working, lightly tested)
+* ATTiny441, 841 (Should be working, just pulled in from other core)
+* ATTiny1634  (should be working, just pulled in from other core)
+* ATTiny828 (should be working, just pulled in from other core)

 **When uploading sketches via ISP, due to limitations of the Arduino IDE, you must select a programmer marked ATTiny Classic or ATTiny Modern from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most parts.**